SModelS/smodels/docs/manual/source/RunningSModelS.rst

 A typical
 usage example is: ::

-   runSModelS.py -f lightSquarks.slha -p parameters.ini -o ./
+   runSModelS.py -f lightSquarks.slha -p parameters.ini -o ./ -v warning

 The resulting |output| will be generated in the current folder, according to the printer options set in the
 |parameters|.